Early Decision, Early Action, and Regular Decision Options

 Is it easier to get into Drexel if I apply Early Decision?

-Colleges and universities tend to admit a higher percentage of their ED applicants.
+Colleges and universities tend to admit a higher percentage of their Early Decision applicants.
 The admissions committee will be using the same academic criteria to select candidates for our incoming class.
-Please remember that the decision to apply ED should not be made based on the potential statistical advantage in the admissions process.
+Please remember that the decision to apply Early Decision should not be made based on the potential statistical advantage in the admissions process.

 What is the difference between Early Decision and Early Action?

 The main difference is that while Early Decision is a binding agreement, Early Action is not.
-Students can only submit one ED application to one school.
+Students can only submit one Early Decision application to one school.
 Additionally, students who apply Early Decision and are admitted must submit an enrollment deposit to that college or university several weeks after they receive their offer of admission.
-Students who are admitted through Early Action have until May 1 to submit an enrollment deposit.
+Students who are admitted through Early Action have until May 1 to submit an enrollment deposit and must withdraw applications to all other schools they have applied to.

 Should I commit to Early Decision if financial aid is a factor for my family?